Answering Your Questions About Tuition

 WGU students may receive a prorated tuition refund if they withdraw before the 60 percent point of their six-month term.
 Refunds are non-applicable beyond this point.

-Note: The Application Fee is refundable only if the applicant terminates the admission process by notifying the Enrollment or Admissions Department within three business days of paying the application fee.
-The Resource Fee is billed at the beginning of each term and is refundable only if the student terminates enrollment within three business days of the start of the term.
+Note: The Application Fee is refundable if the applicant terminates the admission process by notifying the Enrollment or Admissions Department within three business days of paying the application fee.
+The Resource Fee is billed at the beginning of each term and is refundable if the student terminates enrollment within three business days of the start of the term.
 After three business days, these fees are non-refundable.

 Q: Am I eligible for financial aid?